PaulBratslavsky/using-register-function-example/blog.md

    * An asynchronous register function that runs before
    * your application is initialized.
    *
-   * This gives you an opportunity to extend code.
+   * This allows you to extend code.
    */
   register(/* { strapi }: { strapi: Core.Strapi } */) {},